-BOX 1.2.1 FREEDOM AND RESPONSIBILITY
+FREEDOM AND RESPONSIBILITY

 We have and value freedom of action, as well as freedom of belief.
-It is important to us that it be, in some sense, up to us what we do and where we go.
-But this freedom is limited: no matter how much I might want to or how hard I try, I'm not free to jump to the moon or grow ten inches in a day.
+It is important that it be, in some sense, up to us what we do and where we go.
+But this freedom is limited: no matter how much I might want to or how hard I try, I am not free to jump to the moon or grow 10 inches in a day.
 And freedom of action brings great responsibility too: I am not free to torture or hurt people for the fun of it.

 Are there also limits to what you can believe?
-Could you now, at this very instant, voluntarily make yourself believe that 2 + 2 = 27, or that the Earth really is at the center of the solar system?
+Could you now, at this very instant, voluntarily make yourself believe that 2 + 2 = 27, or that the Earth really is at the center of the Solar system?
 Or are your beliefs not under your immediate voluntary control?
 Would you like them to be?

 Are there also responsibilities that come along with having beliefs?
-Would it be irresponsible for you to believe that the Earth is at the center of he solar system?
+Would it be irresponsible for you to believe that the Earth is at the center of the solar system?
 Why or why not?
 What would make it irresponsible?